ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ## Logging Outputs

 In [PyGAD 3.0.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-0-0), the `print()` statement is no longer used and the outputs are printed using the [logging](https://docs.python.org/3/library/logging.html) module.
-A a new parameter called `logger` is supported to accept the user-defined logger.
+A new parameter called `logger` is supported to accept a user-defined logger.

 ```python
 import logging